Valley City, ND: 5 fun and unique ways we enjoyed our visit!

 Historical Trivia!
 Valley City library

-Carnegie Library opened in Valley City in1903 through the efforts of the “Tuesday Club,” a local women’s organization.
+A Carnegie Library opened in Valley City in1903 through the efforts of the “Tuesday Club,” a local women’s organization.

-Carnegie library is a library built with money donated by Scottish-American businessman and philanthropist Andrew Carnegie.
+A Carnegie library is a library built with money donated by Scottish-American businessman and philanthropist Andrew Carnegie.
 A total of 2,509(!)
 Carnegie libraries were built between 1883 and 1929, of which 1,689 in the United States.
 At first, Carnegie libraries were almost exclusively in places with which he had a personal connection (birthplace in Scotland and the Pittsburgh, Pennsylvania area, his adopted hometown).
 Eventually, Carnegie increased funding to libraries outside these areas until very few of the towns that requested a grant, committing to his terms for operation and maintenance, were refused.
 By the time the last grant was made in 1919, there were 3,500 libraries in the United States, nearly half of them Carnegie libraries, including the Valley City library.

-Our 5 favorite reasons to explore more in Valley City
+Our 5 favorite reasons to explore more in Valley City!

 #1.
 Vibrant historic downtown!